james-holdsworth/hmc_switched_systems/README.md

 # hmc_switched_systems
 This repo contains research code into the application of HMC to switched systems.
 The root contains folders which correspond to different systems models.
-Within each there are python scripts that run PyStan for sampling as well as variations on the theme.
+Within each there are python scripts that run PyStan or NumPyro for sampling as well as variations on the theme.

 ### MSD Model
 This model is a mass-spring-damper system expressed as a two-state linear state space model.
 The control inputs are forces applied to the mass, and the states are the mass position and velocity.
 There is a measurement of the position and a measurement of the acceleration of the mass.